◊ ◊ ◊

 If all goes according to plan, the number of FitCoins generated by the Georgian network is expected to grow from about 100 in 2017 to almost 9,000 in 2021, exceeding Georgia’s bitcoin output in 2017.

-The FitCoin startup places Georgia at the heart of the global tech innovation.
+The FitCoin startup places Georgia at the heart of global tech innovation.
 Summer spinning camps are planned already this year in Kakheti and other major touristic locations of the “FitCoin Nation”.
 These will bring together thousands of developers, as well as fitness and health enthusiasts from all over the world.
 To promote the message of sustainable development to much larger audiences, FitCoin virtual biking tours are designed by Ivanishvili’s Co-Investment Fund in cooperation with AMC Entertainment Inc., the largest actor in the American movie theater market.

 Lelo, Lelo, Sakartvelo!!!